-- make additional contributions from your pre-tax salary^ - make regular pre-tax or post-tax contributions[^] - make an additional member contribution as a one-off payment at any time.[^]
+- make additional contributions from your pre-tax salary - make regular pre-tax or post-tax member contributions - make an additional member contribution as a one-off payment at any time.

-To make a one-off contribution to your account please complete a Member and Spouse Contribution form available at telstrasuper.com.au/forms or by calling us.
+To make a one-off contribution to your account please complete a Member and Spouse Contribution form available at telstrasuper.com.au/forms or call us.